Feature: #102215 - ViewHelper and data structure to render srcset attribute

 Note

-to indicate its pixel dimensions.
-The @ notation has no ineherent conversion
+used to indicate its pixel dimensions.
+The @ notation has no inherent

-To generate srcset attributes based on various inputs more easily, a new data
+To generate srcset attributes easily based on input, a new

-structure is added to calculate the appropriate image sizes based on a list of
+data structure has been added to calculate the appropriate image sizes from a

-supplied descriptors.
-Based on these calculations, image files can be generated
+list of descriptors.
+Based on these calculations, image files can be

 use TYPO3\CMS\Core\Html\Srcset\SrcsetAttribute;